zixaphir/Stable-Diffusion-Webui-Civitai-Helper/README.md

 If a model info file already exists, by default it will be skipped.
 If a model cannot be found in Civitai, a minimal model info file will be created with any information that can be extracted from the model.
 By default, a model with model pre-existing model info files will not be scanned.

+### Update Image Generation Information
+In the same place you can scan a model, you can also scan the model info and the extension will attempt to fill in any missing information from the images themselves.
+This is a very hit-or-miss process, but if you are trying to get the prompt from an image  the "preview image prompt" button and it fails to work, performing this scan may retrieve the information necessary to fix it.

 ### Adding New Models
 When you have some new models, just click scan button again to get new model's information and preview images.
 Only new models will be scanned with default options.